shawdm/cscc-tutorial-messagehub/README.md

 # Message Hub Example Code

-## Message Hub
 IBM Message Hub is a Bluemix managed instance of Apache Kafka, a massively scalable message queue architected as a distributed transaction log.
 Kafka was originally developed at LinkedIn before being open sourced.
-Used by Walmat, Netflix, Uber and Betfair
+Used by Walmat, Netflix, Uber and Betfair.
+In most cases, Message Hub can be used as if it is a Kafka Queue.

 A new Message Hub instance can be created using the Bluemix dashboard.

+## Message Hub Terminology
 ![alt text](readme-images/message-hub-arch.png "Message Hub Architecture")